Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - <img src="images/Students_With%20_Depression.jpg" width="250">

 - **Number of Students With Depression By Gender:**
-- This aspect of the analysis considers the number of school students with depression by their given gender.
+ In this analysis, our first insight shall be on the number of students with depression by gender; below are insights I derived from the data:
-- __Gender Distribution:__ Out of students with depression, 29 are female that is 82.
-86% and only 6 are males that is 17.
-14%.
-This depicts a clear cut scenario of how the male gender is more prone to depression as compared to the female gender.
+- __Gender Distribution:__ From here, one can see that among all students with depression, 29 of them are females (82.86%), and 6 of them are males, accounting for 17.14%.
+There is quite a disparity between the number of female students reporting depression and that of male students.
-- __Gender Differences in Depression:__ From the collected data, it is found that three percent of the participants have plan to leave their job in the next 6 months.
-Female students rate their depression level 42% higher than male students in support of other literature indicating that females are more prone to depression than males.
-This may be attributed to hormone issues, cultural and social influence, as well as masculinity or femininity ways of handling stress.
+- __Gender Differences in Depression:__ In this research, the percentage of female students with a greater rate of depression was 73.42%, hence indicating that when considering mental health outcomes, there may be some bias based on gender.
+The finding, therefore, supports other studies in which the likelihood of depression was reportedly greater among females compared to their male counterparts.
+Such a disparity could be attributed to hormonal factors, societal expectations, and coping styles.
-- __Implications for Mental Health Support:__ Again, the fact that the experiences of depression were slightly higher among female students confirms the need for schools to enhance gender-sensitive provisions for learners’ mental health.
-There is a need for institutions to provide special studies for female students and conduct sensitization on mental health.
+- __Implications for Mental Health Support:__ The findings of the present study, with a greater prevalence of depression noted in the female student population, call for gender-sensitive mental health support services within educational institutions.
+Educational institutions need to constitute interventions or targeted support programs ideally suited to deal with the individual challenges faced by female students.
+Awareness campaigns and outreach efforts aimed at reducing stigma concerning mental health issues, especially in the case of female students, may prove useful.
 <br />
 <br />